 A whitish or colorful layer on the surface

 Usually a whitish layer floating on the surface is a yeast called kahm yeast.
 It can develop as the lactic acid bacteria consume all the sugar and the pH of the ferment drops.
 This layer of yeast may have a textured surface almost resembling spaghetti.
-Just remove the white layer and discard it; the vegetables below the surface should still be OK.
+Just remove the white layer and discard it.
+The vegetables below the surface should still be fine to eat.

-A common reason for the development of kahm yeast is that vegetables are not submerged in brine, or the container is not sealed well.
+A common reason for kahm yeast is that vegetables are not submerged in brine, or the container is not sealed well.

 Maintain an air-free environment for the vegetables.
 Follow the instructions given in other posts about how to cover the surface with cabbage leaves to keep the fermenting vegetables submerged in brine.
 Mold more easily develop in warmer temperatures, so during fermentation try to keep your veggies in a location that does not get over 70°F.

 Again, culturing temperature is too high or vegetables are not fully submerged in the brine.
 If you’re not using a culture starter, you might need to add more salt in the brine to prevent bad microorganisms to grow.
 However, don’t add too much as it might disturb the good bacteria.

 Another cause for mold are if harmful microorganisms are present on the vegetables before you ferment them.
 Unclean equipment or covering cloths can also cause this.
 Rinse all veggies thoroughly.

 If mold is present in the jars, it best not to consume the vegetables.
 They will most likely be unpalatable and unhealthy.